anishgillella/bug-report-conversational-agent/README.md

 ## Overview

-This chatbot system conducts structured conversations with developers to:
+This chatbot system conducts **pure LLM-driven conversations** with developers to report bug progress.
+The LLM generates all conversation text naturally, asking appropriate questions and detecting when conversations end.

-1. **Identify** the developer by name
-2. **Select** which bug they're reporting on (from their assigned bugs only)
-3. **Gather** information about work performed and insights
-4. **Determine** if the bug has been solved
+**Architecture Philosophy:**
+- ✅ **No hardcoded messages** - Everything is LLM-generated
+- ✅ **No state machines** - LLM drives conversation naturally
+- ✅ **Minimal Pydantic models** - Only 2 models for essential data
+- ✅ **Tool-calling** - Dynamically fetches data when needed
+- ✅ **Natural end detection** - LLM recognizes when developer is done

-The bot uses OpenRouter API with GPT-4o-mini for natural conversations and dynamically fetches bug data to avoid context bloat.
+The bot uses OpenRouter API with **GPT-4o-mini** for natural conversations and automatically detects when to ask "Is there anything else to update?" and when to end the conversation based on the user's responses.

 ## Key Architecture Features